What is gross profit and how to calculate it

 Cost of goods sold

-COGS includes only variable costs—such as hourly wages or materials—associated with the production of a good or service.
+COGS includes the direct costs—often variable costs, like hourly wages or materials—associated with the production of a good or service.
 Variable costs are those that change as the production output changes.
-They may include:
+COGS may include:

 • Materials and parts